 In the future, you will be able to use your MemberPassTM for things outside of the credit union, like an employer or government.

-In most cases your MemberPassTM will be securely stored in a separate digital credential wallet/app on your smart device called Connect.me.
+The MemberPass digital ID is securely stored in a separate digital credential wallet/app on the member’s smart device.
 Some credit unions, however, may integrate this digital credential wallet function into their own mobile banking app.

 Yes.
-MemberPassTM leverages the security features of the smart phone to protect your digital credential within the digital credential wallet that resides on the phone.
-Since the wallet is also secured with biometric access, your credentials remain secure should your phone ever be lost or stolen.
-In addition to the smart phone, your MemberPassTM can also be installed on other smart devices, such as an iPad.
-If you have your MemberPassTM installed on multiple devices, you’ll simply select the device from which your identity will be verified in any given engagement with your credit union.
+MemberPass leverages the security features of the smart phone to protect the member’s digital identity within the digital identity wallet that resides on their phone.
+Since the wallet is also secured with biometric and/or 6-digit PIN access, their MemberPass digital ID remains secure should their phone ever be lost or stolen.

 You can back up your MemberPassTM from the settings menu of the Connect.Me application.
 We recommend that you do this whenever you update your information.
 MemberPassTM creates a securely encrypted file of your information and your activity.
 You can choose to save this in your favorite location such as: